MercuryRising/badComments/README.md

 > python badComments.py SOURCE_FILE

-Make sure to push the changes you've made into your master branch.
+Make sure to push the changes into your master branch.
 Bonus points if you can attribute the changes to someone else.

 ## Coming soon